ImAFarhan/pascal-voc-single-stage-detector/README.md

 # pascal-voc-single-stage-detector
-implemented a fully convolutional based single stage detector from scratch in pytorch similar to YOLO.
-View python notebook for detailed implementation details.
+Implemented a fully convolutional based single stage detector from scratch in pytorch similar to YOLO.
+View python notebook for implementation details.